0xronin/30-days-SmartContractProgrammer/Day01/readme.md

 - ```int``` integers stored negative, zero and positive numbers.
 - ```min/max value``` finds what the minimum or maximum value of a datatype is.
 - ```address``` is used to store the value of any address.
+> an address on the EVM is a 160 bits long, or a 40 character, hexadecimal string
 - ```bytes32``` this data type is used when working with the hash function ```keccak256```